Distinguished Research Professor of Mathematics

 CSCI(MATH)(PHYS) 4612/6612 (Introduction to Quantum Computation)

-Please feel free to talk to me if you are interested in these topics, or to Professors
+Please feel free to talk to me if you are interested in these topics, and look up the related Institute for Cybersecurity and Privacy at UGA.

 Archived: Vigre seminar on algebraic graph theory.